yadavpa1/KeyValueStore/README.md

         |- MyProjectFolder
         ```

-- **SQLite3**: Install SQLite3 and its development libraries using the following command:
+- **RocksDB**: Install RocksDB and its development libraries using the following command:
         ```sh
-        sudo apt install sqlite3 libsqlite3-dev
+        sudo apt install rocksDB librocksdb-dev
         ```

 ## Build Instructions